devyzr/RevisionDeCodigo/README.md

 }
 ```

-The 'presets.json' file doesn't need to be present to use the standalone script.
+The 'presets.json' file doesn't need to be present to use the script.